 I always dreamed of having an escape room.
 The kind I escape to, not from.
 Yet, here I am, desperate to keep the men downstairs from taking me.

-I used the attic as my very own dance studio.
-My father said it was too hot and forbade me, but Mother let it be our little secret.
-The attic became my place to escape.
+I used the attic as my private dance studio.
+Father said it was too hot and forbade me, but Mother let it be our little secret.
+It became my place to escape.
 I would sneak up here late at night and dance for hours.
-One night, I fell asleep on the wood floor, and Father had to come looking for me in the morning.
+One night, I fell asleep on the wood floor, and Father came looking for me in the morning.
 He wasn’t happy.

 Then Mother took her life, and everything changed.
 I still dance, but it no longer brings me joy.
 It’s just something I do to push away the memories.
 When the dancing stops, the memories return.
 I don’t like to stop.

 I have a new family now, but they don’t love me.
 None of my new families have.
 I’ve lost count of how many there have been.
 Sometimes I’ve had brothers, sometimes sisters, even a grandma lived with us once.
 But they’ve all come and gone from my life.
 My current family whispers about having people take me away, like I’m someone’s leftover trash.
 There’s always somebody in the house, but I am truly alone.